jrdickinson/Human-Activity-Recognition/README.md

     3.241715669631958

 ### SVM was another very strong model and random forest also did fairly well.
-The test results shown for SVM are a little inflated since those parameters were tested seperately without a validation set.
+The test results shown for SVM are a little inflated since those parameters were tested on a seperate file without a validation set.
+Test accuracy should be around .96 .
 Now that we saw how the machine learning models performed, the larger datasets will be used to create neural network models.

 ```python